 I’ll also do this exercise if I’ve encountered a challenging, frustrating, or overwhelming situation.

 Personally, this exercise helps me “reset” my mindset to prevent my mood from heading in the wrong direction and affecting those around me.

 If you enjoyed the exercise you just did you're going to LOVE what I’m going to show you in the next chapter.

 It’s a full body sound healing sequence and there’s really nothing quite like it !

 If you’ve made it this far, congratulations!
 You’re well on your way to giving yourself a better chance to feel better every day!

-Before you go, I want to guide you through one of my all-time favorite methods: The Seven Part — The Full Body Sound Healing Sequence.
+Before you go, I want to guide you through one of my all-time favorite methods: The Full Body Sound Healing Sequence.

 This sound therapy method is one of the most powerful techniques I know.

-In this sequence, you’ll explore how to use each sound and how to direct them into various parts in your body.
+In this vagal nerve exercise, you’ll explore exactly how to direct each sound into various parts in your body.